Yorko/mlcourse.ai/_sources/book/topic08/topic08_sgd_hashing_vowpal_wabbit.md

 <img src='../../_static/img/topic08/snowboarder_gesh.jpg' width=70%>
 </div>

 Here is a snowboarder (me) in Sheregesh, Russia's most popular winter resort.
-(I highly recommended it if you like skiing or snowboarding).
+(I highly recommend it if you like skiing or snowboarding).
 In addition to advertising the beautiful landscapes, this picture depicts the idea of gradient descent.
 If you want to ride as fast as possible, you need to choose the path of steepest descent.
 Calculating antigradients can be seen as evaluating the slope at various spots.

 **Example**